Up to 250 undergraduate Arts subjects under threat at Sydney Uni in “major attack” - Honi Soit

 Two core units for each major will be required, leaving students with even less choice for electives in other areas and to pursue their interests.

-Since 2018, degree space has already been filled by the compulsory ICPUs that are widely disliked by students and staff alike.
+Since 2018, degree space has already been filled by the compulsory Industry and Community Projects (ICPUs) that are widely disliked by students and staff alike.

 Ironically, every single ICPU has attracted an enrolment of lower than 24 students, meaning that by the University’s rationale, they should be at risk of being cut.

-Note: This article was updated on 8 October 2021 with University comment.